ven-ajie/SimpleMarketMaker/README.md

 # market maker-fee chaser
-Only for hobby/educational purposes: a semi-copy paste project from https://github.com/deribit/examples made by a non-programmer.
+Made by a non-programmer, only for hobby/educational purposes (a semi-copy paste project from https://github.com/deribit/examples).
 USE THE SOFTWARE AT YOUR OWN RISK.

 Always start by running a trading bot in test server and do not engage money before you understand how it works and what profit/loss you should expect.
 Do not hesitate to read the source code and understand the mechanism of this bot.